 - Press Windows + R, enter netplwiz, and click OK.

 - Check Users must enter a user name and password to use this computer option.
 Select your account and click on Properties.

 - Go to the Group Membership tab, select Other, and choose Administrators or Users.

 - Repeat the previous steps for all available user accounts.

-Few users claim that the issue only affects standard non-administrator accounts, so if you have this problem you’ll need to upgrade standard account to administrator account to fix it.
+Few users claim that the issue only affects standard non-administrator accounts, so if you see The extended attributes are inconsistent, upgrade the standard account to an administrator account to fix it.

-Solution 6 – Create a new user account
+6. Create a new user account

-- Press Windows Key + I to open the Settings app.
+- Press Windows + I to open the Settings app.